therealaldo/templates/pull_requests.md

 ### Checklist

 Fill out the checklist with all of the options selected that apply to your pull request.
+Only include the items that apply to your pull request.
+Exlude any of the items that do not apply.

 > * [x] My code follows the code style of this project
 > * [x] My change requires tests to be written